 What are the keys to being a successful captain in T20 cricket?

 MS Dhoni’s decision to have Joginder Sharma bowl the final over of the inaugural World T20 final is a classic case of a captain’s gamble paying off.
 Dhoni, who was just 26 years old back then, audaciously opted for Joginder over the more experienced Harbhajan Singh, who, however, had conceded 36 runs off his three overs and might not have been the right choice given that the right-handed Misbah-ul-Haq was on strike at the start of the final over.
 This was one of Dhoni’s watershed moments during his tenure as not just a T20 captain but an Indian captain.

 Talking about T20 captaincy, Darren Sammy, with two World T20 titles (2012 and 2016), is indeed the most successful captain in T20I cricket.
 He has followed in the footsteps of Clive Lloyd, who won the West Indies two World Cups, in 1975 and 1979.

-One of the keys to Sammy’s success has been the plethora of T20 specialists—Marlon Samuels, Carlos Brathwaite, Samuel Badree, Andre Russell, and Chris Gayle, among others—he has had at his disposal and his own ability to manage his egoistic team-mates.
+One of the keys to Sammy’s success has been the plethora of T20 specialists—Marlon Samuels, Carlos Brathwaite, Samuel Badree, Andre Russell, and Chris Gayle, among others—at his disposal and his own ability to manage his egoistic team-mates.
 Make no mistake, the boys from the Caribbean have been a motivated bunch, particularly at the World T20 championships, with the mismanagement of the WICB and the snide remarks made by former and current Australian cricketers being the causes for the added motivation.
 The West Indian cricketers have indeed thrived on the siege mentality.